 This serves as an anchor to the Spirit’s behaviour; his sole motivation to aid us in living within God’s will, just as Jesus received from him the counsel and power required to fulfil the plans of the Heavenly Father.
 Thus, the Spirit is an indispensable partner in the effort to become Christlike, and we can always trust that he is on our side: “The Holy Spirit helps us in our weakness.
 For example, we don’t know what God wants us to pray for.
 But the Holy Spirit prays for us with groanings that cannot be expressed in words.
 And the Father who knows all hearts knows what the Spirit is saying, for the Spirit pleads for us believers in harmony with God’s own will.”8

 The Issue of RELATIONS

-Some problems in our lives can be compartmentalised when we have the luxury of forcing a cap on them.
+Some problems in our lives can be compartmentalised when we have the luxury.
 The affliction may be one of relational difficulty, bad failure, or physical limitation — as long as there is room to adjust and adapt, the impact that it has on other areas of life can be minimised.
 Little outbursts may erupt once in a while at the seams, but for the most part, we cope and life goes on.

 Aiden is not so easily contained.
 Worse yet, he doesn’t exactly operate like a respectable roommate who honours Jodie’s personal space.
 This is especially true regarding her relationships.